biati-digital/alfred-calculate-anything/README.md

 - 10 días a horas (use your own language)
 ```

-If you don't remember the unit abbreviation just simply type the name for example instead of "oz" you can type "ounce" or "ounces" or even use words in your own language for example "onza" or "onzas" in spanish.
+If you don't remember the unit abbreviation just simply type the name for example instead of "oz" you can type "ounce" or "ounces" or even use words in your own language for exaple "onza" or "onzas" in spanish.

 <p align="center">
 <img src="https://i.ibb.co/WPKvDLL/unit.gif">